-- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.ADTs also require that students must earn a C or better in all courses required for the major or area of emphasis.
+(1) Completion of 60 semester units or 90 guarter units that are eligible for transfer to the California State University, including both of the following:

+(A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education -Breadth Requirements.

+(B) A minimum of 18 semester units or 27 guarter units in a major or area of emphasis, as determined by the community college district.

+(2) Obtainment of a minimum grade point average of 2.0.
+ADTs also require that students must earn a C or better in all courses required for the major or area of emphasis.
 A "P" (Pass) grade is not an acceptable grade for courses in the major.

-AA-TTRANSFER MAJOR

-Program Requirements (Select one option)

-Introduction to Literature

-Option I

-ENG 202 Critical Thinking and Composition 4

-ENG 205

-Option II

-ENG 203 Critical Thinking and Composition Through Literature

-List A (Select two courses) ENG 245 Survey of Biblical Literature 3 ENG 210 Survey of British Literature I 3 ENG 250 Introduction to Shakespeare 3 ENG 211 Survey of British Literature II 3 ENG 255 Literature and Ideas 3 ENG 220 Survey of World Literature I 3 ENG 260 Literature Through Film 3 ENG 221 Survey of World Literature II 3 ENG 265 Science Fiction 3 ENG 225 Literature of the United States I 3 ENG 270 Popular Literature 3 ENG 226 Literature of the United States II 3 ENG 280 Women and Literature 3 ENG 290 Comic Books as Literature 3 List B (Select courses based on Option I or II completed above) For Option I, select one course TOTAL UN ITS 22 - 24 For Option II, select two courses COURSE OFFERINGS Any course(s) from List A not already used and/or select fro om the list COUNSE OF FEMALES below.
-Any student w vishing to earn an A.A. degree must complete ENG 100 with a grade ENG 135 Introduction to Creative Writing 4 of 'C' or bett er.
-The student must participate in the Engli sh placement process
+Program Requirements (Select one option) Option I \ENG 202 Critical Thinking and Composition 4 and \ENG 205 3 Introduction to Literature Option II \ENG 203 Critical Thinking and Composition Through Literature 4 List A (Select two courses) ENG 210 Survey of British Literature I 3 ENG 211 Survey of British Literature II 3 3 \ENG 220 Survey of World Literature I \ENG 221 Survey of World Literature II 3 ENG 225 Literature of the United States I 3 ENG 226 Literature of the United States II 3

-Introduction to the British Novel 3 FNG 215 3 ENG 230 Introduction to the American Novel ENG 240 Introduction to Classical Mythology 3 ENG 245 Survey of Biblical Literature 3 3 ENG 250 Introduction to Shakespeare 3 ENG 255 Literature and Ideas 3 ENG 260 Literature through Film 3 ENG 265 Science Fiction ENG 270 Popular Literature 3 ENG 280 Women and Literature 3 3 ENG 290 Comic Books as Literature
+List B (Select courses based on Option I or II completed above) For Option I, select one course

+For Option II, select two courses

+Any course(s) from List A not already used and/or select from the list below.

+ENG 135 Introduction to Creative Writing 4

+ENG 215 Introduction to the British Novel 3

+ENG 230 Introduction to the American Novel 3

+ENG 240 Introduction to Classical Mythology 3

+ENG 245 Survey of Biblical Literature 3

+ENG 250 Introduction to Shakespeare 3

+ENG 255 Literature and Ideas 3

+ENG 260 Literature through Film 3

+ENG 265 Science Fiction 3

+ENG 270 Popular Literature 3

+ENG 280 Women and Literature 3

+ENG 290 Comic Books as Literature 3